winteryoung/yanwte/README.md

-Yanwte stands for yet another way to extend.
+Yanwte [ˈyænti] stands for yet another way to extend.
 It's a library to help you extending your programs.
 This library is written in Kotlin, and is compatible with Java 6.

 # Where Does It Come From?